Year of call 1995

 A significant aspect of Robert’s practice is dilapidations and major works (residential and commercial).
 He has worked with a wide range of expert witnesses including surveyors, structural engineers and M&E and fire safety experts.
 He works mainly for developers, investors and private and local authority landlords, but also for individuals including leaseholders.

 His experience in recent years has included a substantial amount of work in relation to fire safety including liability for and the cost of replacing ACM and other forms of cladding.
 He is currently advising in relation to a significant number of buildings that have fire safety and cladding issues.
+A large amount of his current workload involves the Building Safety Act 2022 – leaseholder protections, landlord’s and leaseholder deeds of certificates, remediation contribution orders, and the effect of PAS 9980 and EWS1. etc. He acts for developers, landlords and leaseholders.
+He has been instructed in over 50 fire safety related cases, many since the Building Safety Act 2022 came into force.

 He regularly speaks at conferences, more recently on issues relating to fire safety and replacement cladding.